broadinstitute/cromwell/docs/backends/Google.md

-## Google JES Backend
+## Google Cloud Backend

-Google JES (Job Execution Service) is a Docker-as-a-service from Google.
+Google Genomics Pipelines API is a Docker-as-a-service from Google.
+It was formerly called JES (Job Execution Service) so you will see references to JES in the configuration files and code.

 ### Configuring Google Project